 Cutting makes us pay attention.
 Each cut to a new shot forces our brains to figure out what we’re looking at and what it means.
 We’re more engaged in what we’re watching because we have to work to understand it.
 Short shots make us participants instead of passive viewers.

 From How to Shoot Video that Doesn’t Suck, Page 111: You gotta walk before you run, and in video, you gotta learn how to compose a shot before you start waving the camera around.
-Until you’re a pro, you’ll shoot better video …(Read the rest)
+Film is motion, but motion doesn’t always mean …(Read the rest)

 From How to Shoot Video that Doesn’t Suck, Page 171: Application videos need to cover interesting topics, presented in unique ways.
 Doing a bad video is like misspelling the company name on your cover letter.
 First, Do no harm.
 Don’t duplicate what’s …(Read the rest)